Udhul/Serial-CNC-Stepper/README.md

 ### Benefits:
-The benefits of this approach over traditional parallel stepping include:
+The approach used in this project has several benefits over traditional parallel stepping, including:
 * Serial communication is more readily available on modern PCs and laptops.
 * Serial communication has higher bandwidth than the parallel printer port, allowing for more steps to be executed per second on higher resolution machines.
 * Serial communication is less susceptible to noise, and the use of acknowledgement and error-checking protocols ensures that the logical state of the system is more robust.
-* One-line-at-a-time execution allows for smoother motion and reduces the likelihood of missed steps or unwanted steps.
+* One-line-at-a-time execution allows for smoother motion per axis and reduces the likelihood of missed steps or unwanted steps.

 ## Limitations
-The AtMega328PU MCU is used in this project, which has limited output pins.
-As a result, only one step pin and one direction will be used (See pin-mapping).
-To direct steps to the relevant motor, an enable pin for each axis (x, y, z) is used.
-This means that only one axis can be stepped at a time.
-The active state of the enable pins determines which motor is currently being stepped on.
-As a consequence, cut-lines that require more than one axis to draw will be interpolated in a staircase pattern, based on the step/unit resolution.
-This may result in a loss of precision in certain cutting or drawing operations that require smooth, continuous motion across multiple axes.
+One limitation of this approach is that the AtMega328PU MCU has limited output pins.
+Therefore, only one step pin and one direction pin can be used, and an enable pin for each axis (x, y, z) is used to direct steps to the relevant motor.
+This means that only one axis can be stepped at a time, and the active state of the enable pins determines which motor is currently being stepped on.
+Consequently, cut-lines that require more than one axis to draw will be interpolated in a staircase pattern based on the step/unit resolution, which may result in a loss of precision in certain cutting or drawing operations that require smooth, continuous motion across multiple axes.

 <img width="400" src="https://user-images.githubusercontent.com/126940798/222950187-8206b198-2d66-490a-9d16-d8c251ed5831.png">

 ### Conclusion:
 The Serial-CNC-Stepper project showcases how a simple CNC router can be built with an alternative communication form that replaces traditional parallel stepping with serial communication and one-line-at-a-time execution.
 This approach offers several benefits over traditional parallel stepping, including greater availability, higher bandwidth, and greater robustness against noise and errors.

 ## Getting Started